sarjarapu/migrate-mongo-cluster/README.md

 - [x] Multithreading - Read full documents in a different thread
 - [x] Multithreading - Write full documents in a different thread
 - [x] Drop database / collection before inserting
-- [ ] Oplog tail for each replicaSet
+- [x] Oplog tail for each replicaSet
-- [ ] Continuation from where we left off
+- [x] Continuation from where we left off
-- [ ] Retry logic with delay
-- [ ] Error handling, duplicate key, etc
+- [x] Error handling, duplicate key, etc
+- [x] Use connection string with all the members in replicaset
+- [x] Retry logic when the primary is down
+- [ ] Read preference - secondary from source?
 - [ ] Status Database to keep track of progress
 - [ ] API to expose status of migrators from database